When is the best time to sell your house in Calgary?

 This is good news for many homeowners, as it will drive traffic to affordable homes that otherwise don't enjoy the benefit of generational trends.

 As the overall population of the province ages, more and more seniors could start trending towards condos, townhomes, and apartments.
-These are all forms of attached housing or homes that share some walls with neighbors.
+These are all forms of attached housing or homes that share some walls with neighbours.

 In that vein, CREB had good news for attached housing in August.
 Last month, attached housing had the top increase in both overall numbers and cash volumes.